 - Choosing less sugary beverages.
 Drinks such as soda and juice are loaded with sugar and empty calories.
 Try tap water, seltzer water, or no calorie flavoring packets instead!

 - Eating breakfast.
-Starting your day with a nutritious meal will prevent you from getting too hungry during the day and give you energy to think at school.
+Starting your day with a nutritious meal will prevent you from getting too hungry during the day and will give you energy to think at school.

 - Packing fruit for a snack.
 Choosing fruit over chips or candy will provide your body with important nutrients.